 A significant number of outdoor recreation visits have no expenditure as people take local visits, such as walking to a local park.
 The value of local recreation and the aesthetic benefit from living near green and blue spaces is estimated through house prices.

 Recreation and aesthetic value in house prices

-There is a detailed methodology note on how the recreation and aesthetic value in house prices was produced so please see this 2019 House Pricing Methodology paper on our website.
+There is a detailed methodology note on how the recreation and aesthetic value in house prices was produced so please see this 2019 House pricing methodology article.